jclehner/nmrpflash/README.md

 eth0      192.168.1.2  f2:11:a1:02:03:b1
 ```

-Now we can `nmrpflash`.
+Now we can flash the image.
 The argument for the `-a` option needs
 to be a *free* IP address from the same subnet as the one used by your
-network interface.
-We'll use `192.168.1.254`.
+network interface; we'll use `192.168.1.254`.
 Firmware images can usually
-be downloaded directly from netgear.
+be downloaded directly from Netgear.
 For details on how to do this, see
 [here](#obtaining-firmware-images).
 Power on your device immediately
 after starting `nmrpflash`.